-It’s been a long, long healing journey, and with an Experienced Trauma Therapist, I was able to deal with sexual abuse.
-In my opinion, if you can talk about your abuse without falling apart or bursting into tears, then you have healed enough in your journey to at least function.
+It’s been a long, long healing journey, and with an Experienced Trauma Therapist, I could deal with sexual abuse.
+If you can talk about your abuse without falling apart or bursting into tears, then you have healed enough in your journey to at least function.
 I consider myself a survivor, yet I still have moments of triggers, but less often.

-This journey was a long road, almost 20 years for myself.
-Upon discovering the catalyst of my suicidal ideation and preoccupation with dying, depression and worthless feelings, I found that they were primarily instigated by my narcissistic mother.
+This journey was a long road, almost 20 years for me.
+Upon discovering the catalyst of my suicidal ideation and preoccupation with dying, depression and worthless feelings, I found that my narcissistic mother primarily instigated them.

-The harmful emotional abuse from her stinging words, lack of empathy and constant criticisms have had such an impact on my life.
+The harmful emotional abuse from her stinging words, lack of empathy and constant criticisms has had such an impact on my life.
 I question which abuse was worse.
 Sexual or emotional?

-I decided to go NO CONTACT with my mother for five years and it’s been five years of bliss!
+I decided to go NO CONTACT with my mother five years ago and it’s been five years of bliss!

 We are all Warriors and Survivors!